johnfmcrae/Notes/HTML and CSS/CSS Notes.md

 }
 ```

-You can also exclude certain elements with the `:not` pseudo selector,
+You can also exclude certain elements with the `:not` pseudo-class,

 ```css
 .my-container p:not(.no-divider) {